 • First: The “form A” itself requires Hash Value Certificate.

-• Second: Section 63(4)(c) says, “a certificate specified in the Schedule”.
+• Third: Section 63(4)(c) says, “a certificate specified in the Schedule”.
 The phrase “specified in the Schedule” explicitly ties the main section to the Schedule and makes it mandatory.

-• Third: The Schedule provides a single, Certificate, divided into two parts – “Part A and “Part B”.
+• Fourth: The Schedule provides a single, Certificate, divided into two parts – “Part A and “Part B”.
 It is not presented as two separate certificates, one mandatory and one optional.

-• Fourth: Legislative Intent (i.e., for ensuring the digital integrity of electronic records) reflects the mandatory nature.
+• Fifth: Legislative Intent (i.e., for ensuring the digital integrity of electronic records) reflects the mandatory nature.

 Conclusion